Fast read

 In many cases in the past, I have not seen premiums increase due to the addition of a relatively lower-value solar system when compared with the overall value of a home.

-So please do not be scared to ring your insurance.
-Another reason you should mention it to your insurance and not just count on the warranty to cover everything is that there have been incidents of bad weather or flooding, very large hailstones, etc., that could cause damage to your solar system.
-Such natural event damage, even a lightning strike on the inverter, is not covered by the solar product warranty but is an insurance matter, especially if the insurer knows about your solar system.
+You should tell your insurance about it, not just rely on the warranty cover.
+Severe weather, flooding, and large hailstones can damage your solar system.
+Such natural event damage, even a lightning strike on the solar inverter, is not covered by the solar product warranty but is an insurance matter.
+Especially if the insurer knows about your solar system.

-One point to consider is that if considerable changes to your home’s construction are being made to accommodate a solar system, which is rare, then maybe a complete re-assessment of their insurance coverage and the amount is recommended.
+One point to consider is if considerable changes to your home’s construction are being made to accommodate a solar system.
+Then maybe a complete re-assessment of their insurance coverage and the amount is recommended.

 In case of an insurance claim

 Suppose your solar system or home is damaged.
-In that case, your insurance will almost certainly want proof that the solar equipment was manufactured by a respected brand and installed according to all requirements by a recognised and authorised installation company.
+Your insurance will probably need proof that the solar equipment is from a trusted brand.
+They will also require evidence that it was installed correctly by an authorised company.
 Ensure you keep your solar system handover pack in a safe place to refer to it and the accompanying invoices when needed.

-The insurer will want to ensure that the solar system’s use and installation are not to blame for the issues.
-So, while it may appear enticing to save a few bucks today by cutting shortcuts and going for cheap solar, the safety and security of your home and family mean that such savings could provide a false economy.
+The company will want to ensure that the solar system’s use and installation are not to blame for the issues.
+So, while it may appear enticing to save a few bucks today by cutting shortcuts and going for cheap solar.
+The safety and security of your home and family mean that such savings could provide a false economy.